rodrigorodrigues/microservices-design-patterns/README.md

 ### Installing All Services using Docker Compose

-You can run everything using docker-compose on `docker folder` just run the following commands:
+The easier wat to run all microservices is using `docker-compose` on `docker folder` just run the following commands:

 ```
 # at once for building the docker images